Skip to content

 At completion, we will have identified a CAR-T with superior efficacy and persistence for the treatment of metastatic chemo-resistant OvCa that will ultimately provide safe and effective repression of recurrent metastases without the massive comorbidities associated with prolonged traditional chemotherapy, thus fulfilling a major unmet medical need.

-This grant was made possible in part by a generous donation from Andrew Berger in memory of Sharon Berger.
+This grant was made possible in part by generous donations from an anonymous donor in memory of Julia Skillman, Andrew Berger in memory of Sharon Berger, and Mike McLeod in memory of Christine Monzon.

 Bio